ERISA Compliance and Tobacco Cessation Wellness Programs: Recent Litigation and Key Issues for Plan Sponsors

 - What factors must be considered when structuring a tobacco cessation wellness program as part of a group health plan?

-- What have been the areas of focus for plaintiffs in recent class action lawsuits?
+- What has been the areas of focus for plaintiffs in recent class action lawsuits?

 - What steps must plan sponsors and fiduciaries take to ensure compliance in light of recent lawsuits?